#react #react-router-dom

-In this tutorial, you'll learn to get query string of the current URL in React using react-router-dom v5.1
+In this tutorial, you will learn how you can extract query params of the current URL using react-router-dom v5.1

 <Link to="/home?library=react&lang=javascript">Home</Link>

-First, To get the current URL we can use useLocation() custom hook available in the react-router-dom library
+First, To get the current URL you can use useLocation()

 const location = useLocation();

-Now we are going to separate the query string from the current URL using the JavaScript URLSearchParams interface.
+Now we are going to separate the query params from the current URL using the JavaScript URLSearchParams

-To do this we are going to create a custom React hook useQueryString()
+To do this we are going to create a custom React hook useQueryParams()

 const location = useLocation();